Decreasing Disruptive Behavior - ES = 0.34 (Rank = 80)

 The ADHD group was the control group and the normative group was the experimental group.
 So effect size was calculated using (Normative - ADHD) getting a large positive result.

-This is the REVERSE of Reid et al. (2004) study who calculated effect size using (EBD - Normative) getting a large negative result.
+This is the REVERSE of Reid et al. (2004) study which calculated effect size using (EBD - Normative) getting a large negative result.

 Stage et al (1997) also measured disruptive behavior, not achievement,